rust-lang/wg-async/rfc-drafts/stream.md

 every non-lending stream can become a lending one, should _some_ lending streams be able to become non-lending ones?

+**Coherence**

-We can say that, as the Rust language stands today, we cannot cleanly convert impl Stream to impl LendingStream due to a coherence conflict.
+The impl above has a problem.
+As the Rust language stands today, we cannot cleanly convert impl Stream to impl LendingStream due to a coherence conflict.

 If you have other impls like: